You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Sets a timer for melatonin release ~14-16 hours later (your "sleep gate" opens, making it easier to fall asleep)

-If you skip morning light, your circadian rhythm drifts.
-Your melatonin release becomes mistimed.
+Skip morning light, and your circadian rhythm drifts.
+Melatonin release becomes mistimed.
 You feel tired during the day but wired at night.

 The intervention: